au-ts/libvmm/docs/MANUAL.md

 examples of how other example systems are setup.

-Before attempting to get the VMM working, I strongly encourage you to make sure that these binaries work natively, as in, without being virtualised.
+Before attempting to get the VMM working, I strongly encourage you to make sure that these binaries work naively, as in, without being virtualised.
 If they do not, they likely will not work with the VMM either.

 You can either add these images into `board/$BOARD/images/` or specify the